The Eli and Edythe Broad Foundation

 How to Apply

 The Eli and Edythe Broad Foundation does not have a public application process.
-The foundation operates on an invitation-only basis and "tends to stick with organizations with which it has established relationships," according to Inside Philanthropy.
+The foundation operates on an invitation-only basis and "tends to stick with organisations with which it has established relationships," according to Inside Philanthropy.
 All grants are awarded through:

 - Trustee discretion and strategic decision-making